UK employers warn against EU exit, call for reforms

 "It is my judgment that our current consent for remaining inside the EU is wafer thin," Cameron told the CBI conference.
 "We haven't made the argument enough about why Europe matters and frankly there are lots of things in the European Union that badly need reform."

 Divided public opinion over Europe poses one of the biggest obstacles to Cameron winning a second term in 2015.
-He is under pressure from Eurosceptic MPs in his ruling Conservatives to stem a loss of support to the UK Independence Party (UKIP), which calls for an immediate withdrawal from the EU.
+He is under pressure from Eurosceptic lawmakers in his ruling Conservatives to stem a loss of support to the UK Independence Party UKIP.L, which calls for an immediate withdrawal from the EU.

 A poll for the Daily Mail newspaper in October showed that if a referendum were held in 2014, 46 percent of people would back withdrawal from the EU and 38 percent would vote to stay.